-Do you have questions about the modern past and its
+Do you have questions about the modern past and its legacy for our world today?

 Would you like to develop and extend your independent research skills to better prepare you for future studies or vocational directions?

 Are you prepared to commit to a rigorous course which requires extended and academic writing?